MITgcm-contrib/ecco_darwin/regions/Med/readme.txt

 Chl04	concentration of Chlorophyll-a in plankton type 1 (mg Chl a m^-3) CHl05	concentration of Chlorophyll-a in plankton type 1 (mg Chl a m^-3)

+pH       potential of hydrogen          (pH) fugCO2   fugacity of CO2                (atm)
+CO2_flux flux of CO2 - air-sea exchange (mmol C/m^2/s)

+Additional model variables that can easily be diagnosed are defined in the file available_diagnostics.log

 ============
 Model output naming convention and format